6 Actions for the Sustainable Launch of the new workplace model.

 Action: Make a shortlist of flexible working models that you’re observing and organize them by order of relevance for your company.

-Analyze operations for virtual compatibility for a new workplace
+Analyze operations for virtual compatibility

 Action: Find an experienced mentor or consultant to help identify the extent of remote working opportunities for your company.